Table of Contents:

 - utm_campaign: This names the specific campaign the link was a part of.
 For example, you could use opening_day_deals or black_friday_sale.
 Example: utm_campaign=black_friday_sale

 - utm_source: Use this to identify where the traffic comes from.
-Possible sources include search engine, newsletter, or other referral.
+Possible sources include search engine, newsletter, or other referrals.
 Example: utm_source=facebook

 - utm_medium: This indicates what marketing channel directed a visitor to your website, such as email, social media, PPC ads, guest blog or brand partnerships.
 Example: utm_medium=social

 - utm_content: This highlights the call to action that worked.
 Example: CTAs include buy_now, click_here, learn_more, shop_now, or try_demo.

 - utm_term: Identifies keywords used in PPC ads, such as “dashboard cam” or “eye drops for allergies,” so you can see what most people are looking for when they find your ads.
 Links with this tag rarely show up in organic searches.
 When they do, this may indicate a website indexing problem.
 Example: utm_term=tennis_shoes or utm_term=utm_builder

 3. What Do UTM Parameters Do?

 Implementing UTM codes in Google Analytics will allow you to paint a more accurate picture of various data points which will help you track your marketing efforts.
 You’ll obtain basic engagement information about visitors, such as their average session, bounce rate, and conversion rates.
-Remember that not all visitors are profitable, so Google helps you to see where your money is coming from.
+Remember that not all visitors are profitable, so Google helps you to identify where your money is coming from.